rolod0x/rolod0x/README.md

   <https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite> which was
   a great starting point for a React-based MV3 extension.

 - The awesome team at my startup [Toucan](https://toucan.earth) for being early beta testers and encouraging me to keep working on this project.
+In particular, thanks to [Alex Haase](https://twitter.com/herrhaase) for brainstorming with me and coming up with the perfect name!

 ## Security <a name="security"></a>